NatLibFi/Skosmos/README.md

 Skosmos is a web-based tool providing services for accessing controlled vocabularies, which are used by indexers describing documents and searchers looking for suitable keywords.
 Vocabularies are accessed via SPARQL endpoints containing SKOS vocabularies.
+See [skosmos.org](http://skosmos.org) for more general information about Skosmos.

 In addition to a modern web user interface for humans, Skosmos provides a [REST-style API](https://github.com/NatLibFi/Skosmos/wiki/REST-API) and Linked